 Health risks that increase with obesity include:

-Osteoarthritis: Additional strain on the joints can lead to bone and cartilage degeneration.
+- Osteoarthritis: Additional joint strain can lead to bone and cartilage degeneration.

-Coronary heart disease: Heart disease becomes more likely when a person carries extra weight.
-This is often due to high cholesterol levels and the extra weight putting additional strain on the heart and blood vessels.
+- Coronary heart disease: Heart disease becomes more likely when a person carries extra weight.

 If these do not work, a doctor may be able to recommend another solution.